-- waiting area.
+- ٠ waiting area.

-Section 5: College Street contains several recommendations to reduce vehicle traffic flow in the area in front of Sayles and section 3E recommends relocating the transit station from in front of Sayles and Willis to First Street in front of Johnson House.
+Section 5 contains several recommendations to reconfigure the area in front of Sayles-Hill and section 3E recommends relocating the transit station.

 In order to reduce traffic on College Street north of First Street the Carleton transit station should be relocated.
 This could be phased, first relocating from Willis Hall to Johnson House then determining the program and location for new construction.